phenopype/phenopype/docs_source/installation/python.rst

 	(pp-env) D:\projects>

 Now all libraries installed into this environment will be isolated from those installed in other virtual environments.
+You can now move on to install phenopype.